ulex/ZenSharp/README.md

 ---
 ZenSharp shipped with a lot of standart templates.

-<+> means cursor position after expand template by pressing Tab.
+`$END$` means cursor position after expand template by pressing Tab.

 **Examples** in scope, where method definition is allowed: